lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 .. image:: filebrowser_with_new_window.png
    :alt: FileBrowser with new window

-When user clicks 'EXECUTE FILEBROWSER' button, Backend.AI automatically creates a dedicated compute session for the app.
+When user clicks 'EXECUTE FILEBROWSER' button, GPU Platform automatically creates a dedicated compute session for the app.
 So, in the Sessions page, you should see FileBrowser compute session.
 It is user's responsibility to delete this compute session.